DIY-Recording-Equipment/diyre-libdoc/old guides/distortastudio.md

 {% lightbox 'https://www.diyrecordingequipment.com/products/distortastudio-cassette-4-track-colour', 'md' %}

-Thank you for purchasing a <a href="https://www.diyrecordingequipment.com/products/distortastudio-cassette-4-track-colour">Distortastudio Colour</a>.
+Thank you for purchasing a [Distortastudio Colour](https://www.diyrecordingequipment.com/products/distortastudio-cassette-4-track-colour).

-If this is your first DIY project ever, we recommend reading our <a href="http://www.diyrecordingequipment.com/pages/getting-started">Getting Started Guide</a>.
+If this is your first DIY project ever, we recommend reading our [Getting Started Guide](http://www.diyrecordingequipment.com/pages/getting-started).

 Before you begin, check the revision of your PCB.
-If yours says "Rev A 2015" on the top side, follow the <a href="https://www.diyrecordingequipment.com/pages/distortastudio-manual">Rev A assembly guide</a>.
+If yours says "Rev A 2015" on the top side, follow the [Rev A assembly guide](https://www.diyrecordingequipment.com/pages/distortastudio-manual).
 If yours does not say "Rev A" on the front, you are on the correct page.

 ## Required Tools